 2. System barriers

-It was impressed upon me that the main undergirding perspective that sets social work apart from other helping professions is the dual focus on the person, in the environment as it impinges upon or enables flourishing.
+It was impressed upon me during my undergraduate years that the main undergirding perspective that sets social work apart from other helping professions is the dual focus on the person, in the environment as it impinges upon or enables flourishing.
 This dual perspective is what should theoretically give social workers a critical mind and hands in the work.
 However, from my research on civil participation, I realized that there is a dearth of social workers in the civil society space where we should have more participation.
 There might be good reasons for why, and by no means am I casting aspersions on the good work done in the social service sector.
 Social service agencies fulfill an important role in the current model where these so-called ‘voluntary’ organizations meet social needs based on their organizational missions that may be faith-based or humanistic.
 The funds needed for this is largely through the Singapore government, or state-linked entities like NCSS.
 This naturally scopes the nature of work that social workers in these organizations do.